webp-sh/webp_server_go/README.md

 > e.g When you visit `https://your.website/pics/tsuki.jpg`，it will serve as `image/webp` format without changing the
 > URL.
->
-> ~~For Safari and Opera users, the original image will be used.~~
-> We've now supported Safari/Chrome/Firefox on iOS 14/iPadOS 14

 ## Usage with Docker(recommended)